sequentialread/password-manager/ReadMe.md

  It uses a naive approach to keep all 3 data stores in sync: When writing, it will attempt to write to all 3 and tolerate failures.
 When reading, it will compare the `lastUpdated` timestamps on all versions that it received, and if they don't match, it will issue a `PUT` with the most up-to-date version.

  That means if you happen to make conflicting changes, there is no real conflict resolution.
 The latest one wins.

+ ## Encryption Key User Interface Disclaimer

+ You are allowed to use whatever seed you want for your 256 bit AES key.
+If you pick a weak seed and get hacked, that is your fault.
+The application warned you about it.
+It was even red, bold and underlined!

+ The application includes an HMAC/mouse-movement based entropy generator to create a secure key encoded in base 10,000.
+It will appear as a collection of a few english words/phrases.
+An example:

+ `bedrooms confirmation decor generic wondering temperatures bm retreat beer`

+ ## License

+ This software is provided "AS-IS" under the MIT license.
+For more information see the `LICENSE` file.